What is congenital athymia?

 Congenital athymia is a rare immune condition that causes life-threatening immunodeficiency1,2

-Congenital athymia is a primary immunodeficiency characterized by the lack of a thymus at birth, leading to an increased susceptibility to life-threatening infections.1,3
+Congenital athymia is a primary immunodeficiency characterized by the lack of a functioning thymus at birth, leading to an increased susceptibility to life-threatening infections.1,3

 The thymus is the only organ where T-cell progenitors can undergo positive and negative selection to become naive T cells.1